amberj/amberja.in/blog/tomorrowland.markdown

   </div>
 </div>

-<h3>Scene: At 20:57 minutes in the movie, when a teen Kate is talking to his kid brother Casey</h3>
+<h3>Scene: At 20:57 minutes in the movie, when a kid Nate is talking to his teen sister Casey</h3>

 <blockquote>
 <b>Nate:</b> Why are they taking the platform down [i.e. NASA'a decommisoned launchpad in Cape Canaveral in the movie] ?<br />
 <b>Casey:</b> Because it's hard to have ideas and easy to give up.</blockquote>

 But what if the things around us are the exact opposite of this?
 That is, what if it's easy to have ideas and no reason to give up.
-Well, that is the exact case right now with the bubble in the Indian (and maybe SV) startup ecosystem.
-These days every self-proclaimed entrepreneur seems to have the next world domination idea and combine that with <a href="https://en.wikipedia.org/wiki/Irrational_exuberance"><i>irrational exuberance</i></a> in startup valuations and funding.
-This feels more like <b>Disruptive Stagnation</b> (as opposed to Clayton Christensen's <b><a href="http://www.claytonchristensen.com/key-concepts/">Disruptive Innovation</a></b>).
+Well, that is the exact case as of this writing (Oct 2015) with the bubble in the Indian (and maybe Silicon Valley) startup ecosystem.
+These days every self-proclaimed entrepreneur seems to have the next world domination idea and combine that with <a href="https://en.wikipedia.org/wiki/Irrational_exuberance"><b>irrational exuberance</b></a> in startup valuations and funding, it feels more like <b>Disruptive Stagnation</b> (as opposed to Clayton Christensen's <b><a href="http://www.claytonchristensen.com/key-concepts/">Disruptive Innovation</a></b>).

-<h3>Scene: At 23:06 minutes in the movie, when a Casey is trying to cheer up her disheartened dad, Eddie, by telling him a story</h3>
+<h3>Scene: At 23:06 minutes in the movie, when Casey is trying to cheer up her disheartened dad, Eddie, by telling him a story</h3>

 <blockquote>
 <b>Casey:</b> There are two wolves.<br />